After Tooth Extraction

 Nausea is not uncommon after surgery.
 Sometimes pain medications are the cause.
 Nausea can be reduced by preceding each pain pill with a small amount of soft food, and taking the pill with a large volume of water.
 In the event of nausea and/or vomiting following surgery, do not take anything by mouth for at least an hour including the prescribed medicine.
 You should then sip on coke, tea or ginger ale.
 You should sip slowly over a fifteen-minute period.
 When the nausea subsides you can begin taking solid foods and the prescribed medicine.
 To help avoid nausea and vomiting do not take pain medication on an empty stomach.

 Keeping your mouth as clean as possible following surgery is essential to good healing and one of the best ways to avoid infection.
 Begin brushing your remaining teeth the night of surgery, avoiding the surgery site.
 You can mix 50% hydrogen peroxide and 50% water, dip a Q-tip in the solution and wipe gently over the surgery site to keep plaque from accumulating on the sutures or teeth surrounding the area.
 Be gentle initially when cleaning the surgical areas.
 No rinsing of any kind should be performed until the day following surgery.
 The day after surgery you should begin rinsing at least 5-6 times a day, especially after eating, with a cup of warm water mixed with a teaspoon of salt.
 Try to avoid over the counter mouth rinses that contain alcohol.
+If you were given a bottle of prescription mouth rinse, then gently rinse twice daily for one minute following your normal brushing and flossing.
+Do not drink water or eat food for fifteen minutes following the use of the prescription mouth rinse.

 Normal healing after tooth extraction should be as follows: The first two days after surgery are generally the most uncomfortable and there is usually some swelling.
 On the third day you should be more comfortable and, although still swollen, can usually begin a more substantial diet.
 The remainder of the post-operative course should be gradual, steady improvement.
 If you don’t see continued improvement, please call our office.
-If you are given a plastic irrigating syringe, DO NOT use it for the first five days.
+If you are given a plastic irrigating syringe, DO NOT use it for the first seven days.
 Then use it daily according to the instructions until you are certain the tooth socket has closed completely and that there is no chance of any food particles lodging in the socket.

 You may notice some stitches in your mouth.
 These may require removal at your first follow-up visit.
 Do not be concerned if you lose a stitch prior to your first appointment.
+Do not cut or trim the sutures.

 If you had an infection or bone graft placed in the tooth extraction site you may have been prescribed an antibiotic.
 Be sure to take the prescribed antibiotics as directed to help prevent further spread of the infection.
 Discontinue antibiotic use in the event of a rash or other unfavorable reaction and notify our office.
 Otherwise, please finish your entire course of antibiotic.
 Antibiotics can sometimes cause an upset stomach.
 If this is the case, it is advisable to take acidophilus or pro-biotic tablets along with your antibiotic.
 Call our office if you have any questions.